 In order to see your growth, you have to understand where you started.
 Most platforms and digital tools offer robust analytics that will allow you to look back and pinpoint trends.

-- Google Analytics: Understanding how users interact with your website is crucial for optimization.
+- Google Analytics: Understanding how visitors interact with your website is crucial for optimization.
 Set up Google Analytics to track key metrics such as traffic sources, user behavior, and conversion rates.
 This data will provide insights into what’s working and what needs improvement.

 - Social Media Analytics: Use a spreadsheet or a more robust tool to measure followers, engagement, and reach on social media platforms.
 Most platforms have these tools natively built in.